HIPAA Privacy Statement

 - Email Address

-Such information will only be reviewed by appropriate Holman staff and will not be shared with third-party persons or entities.
+Such information will only be reviewed by appropriate staff of The Holman Group and will not be shared with third-party persons or entities.

 WE RESERVE THE RIGHT TO CHANGE OUR PRACTICES AND TO MAKE THE NEW PROVISIONS EFFECTIVE FOR ALL INDIVIDUALLY IDENTIFIABLE HEALTH INFORMATION THAT WE MAINTAIN.
 IF WE CHANGE OUR INFORMATION PRACTICES, WE WILL MAIL A REVISED NOTICE TO THE ADDRESS THAT YOU HAVE GIVEN US.